 Subtraction is addition performed by using the 10s complement of the number on the keyboard.
 Multiplication is performed using repeated additions and shifts.
 Finally, division is performed by a series of subtractions followed by add back cycles, the quotient being built-up digit by digit merely by counting the subtractions performed.

 The timer boards indicated in the photograph above are used to control various aspects of the sequencing of calculations and all are based on ring counters.
 The keyboard timer scans the keyboard and enables pulse trains from a depressed key in each column.

 The display timer scans the display boards and enables each decade, in turn enabling the pulse trains from the keyboard to advance the ring counter of the register/display board.

-Both the keyboard and display timers are kept in step for + and - operations, but are slipped on multiply and divide operations, This slippage was controlled by the Control Bistable and the amount of slippage was set by the control timer, the difference being increased as the calculation is performed.
+Both the keyboard and display timers are kept in step for + and - operations, but are slipped on multiply and divide operations.
+This slippage is controlled by the Control Bistable and the amount of slippage is set by the control timer, the difference being increased as the calculation is performed.